Fall-2022-CodePath-Android-Team-26/TechPrep/README.md

 Mobile App for preparing for techinical interviews with multiple choice style programming questions

+**Motivations:** Practicing something like Leetcode.com on a mobile phone is not fun.
+We've tried it.
+Our goal is to allow programmers to improve their programming knowledge and problem solving via reading code on the go.

 ### App Evaluation

 [Evaluation of your app across the following attributes]